 - Incorrect DNS setting.

-How to Solve “Error: QuickBooks unable to communicate with a company file”?
+How to Solve “Error: QuickBooks Cannot Communicate with the Company File”?

 Solution 1: Use QuickBooks File Doctor tool

 - Use QuickBooks File Doctor tool that develops and easily troubleshoot this hindrance as instantly.

 - Firstly, download & ready to install QB file doctor.

 - After that install and run this tool on your system.

 - If the QuickBooks File Doctor tool is unable to resolve this issue or if error still persists there after using the file doctor tool, then follow the Solution 2

 Method 1: Update QuickBooks to the Latest Release